For SellersIndustry Guide

 A comprehensive guide for lower middle market trucking and logistics owners on navigating M&A, understanding valuations, and preparing for a successful exit.

-Deal Flow Editorial TeamJanuary 15, 202618 min
+Ciaran HoulihanJanuary 15, 202618 min

 Selling a Trucking or Logistics Business: What You Need to Know

 For owners contemplating an exit, understanding how institutional buyers evaluate risk and assign value is the critical first step toward a lucrative transaction.
-This comprehensive guide explores the core drivers of valuation in the trucking and logistics sector, the critical distinction between asset-heavy and asset-light models, and the operational imperatives—from driver retention to Department of Transportation (DOT) compliance—that can either derail a deal or drive a premium multiple.
+This guide explores the core drivers of valuation in the trucking and logistics sector, the distinction between asset-heavy and asset-light models, and the operational imperatives—from driver retention to Department of Transportation (DOT) compliance—that can either derail a deal or drive a premium multiple.

 The Current M&A Landscape in Transportation and Logistics

-However, the market is increasingly bifurcated.
-Buyers are willing to pay premium multiples for companies that demonstrate resilience, technological integration, and recurring revenue streams.
+Private equity buyers are drawn to the logistics sector for its essential nature and potential for operational improvements.
+These financial sponsors seek platform companies with strong management teams, defensible market positions, and the infrastructure to support add-on acquisitions.
+EBITDA multiples for private trucking companies typically range between 4.0x and 7.0x, depending heavily on the specific subsector and operational model.
+Premium multiples are reserved for companies demonstrating resilience, technological integration, and recurring revenue streams.
 Conversely, businesses with aging fleets, high customer concentration, or significant compliance risks face steep discounts or struggle to attract serious offers.
-As we move further into 2026, the focus has shifted from sheer scale to the quality of earnings and the sustainability of the underlying business model.
+The focus has shifted from sheer scale to the quality of earnings and the sustainability of the underlying business model.

 Private Equity's Appetite for Logistics: Building Moats in a Fragmented Market